Wage and Hour Division, Department of Labor.

 Agency: Wage and Hour Division.

-Title: Requirements of a Bona Fide Thrift or Savings Plan (29 CFR part 547) and Requirements of a Bona Fide Profit-Sharing Plan or Trust (29 CFR part 549).
+Titles: Requirements of a Bona Fide Thrift or Savings Plan and Requirements of a Bona Fide Profit-Sharing Plan or Trust.

 OMB Control Number: 1235-0013.

 Total Annual responses: 2,032,115.

 Estimated Total Burden Hours: 1,129.

 Estimated Time Per Response: The annual burden is estimated to equal two seconds (one second for disclosure and one second for recordkeeping) per new employee.

 End Supplemental Information

 Dated: October 26, 2020.